HanXHX/ansible-ssl/README.md

 Requirements
 ------------

-- On local machine, you need OpenSSL.
+- On local machine, you need OpenSSL (available from PATH).
 LibreSSL can be managed (you can PR).

 Role Variables
 --------------